 Those with GAD have a pervasive pit in their stomach and feel like ‘the other shoe is about to drop’ even when there is no evidence to support it.
 They may wake in the middle of the night with a feeling of impending doom or be apprehensive about future negative events that may never take place.

 Stress and anxiety have very real physical effects on our bodies.
 The constant strain of uncontrollable worry often causes gastrointestinal problems such as diarrhea or IBS.
 Those with GAD may also have frequent aches and pains and tightness in their muscles.

 Avoid frequent aches, tightness in muscles, and sleep disorders by clicking the button below.

 Treatments for Anxiety

 Though Generalized Anxiety Disorder is a disruptive condition that can seriously affect overall well-being, it is highly treatable.
-Once an experienced doctor who specializes in mood disorders has diagnosed GAD, he or she can develop a treatment plan.
-This may include:
+Once an experienced doctor who specializes in mood disorders has diagnosed with GAD, he or she can develop a treatment plan.